About the Artist

 Gottlieb is approached by Clement Greenberg to change his representation to the new French and Company contemporary gallery that Greenberg will manage.
 Gottlieb reaches an agreement with French and Company on March 2.

-A solo exhibition, Gottlieb: Ecole de New York, is on view at Galerie Rive Droite, Paris, April 3–30.
+A solo exhibition, Gottlieb: Ecole de New York, is on view at Galerie Rive Droite, Paris.
 Clement Greenberg writes the catalogue essay.
 Gottlieb and his wife travel to Paris, where Gottlieb is interviewed in the press.
 Critics’ reactions to the exhibition are mixed, and a French artists' group pickets the gallery in protest of the exhibiting of an American.
 While in Paris, Gottlieb purchases nineteen African objects that he brings back to the United States.

 Installation photos of the “Gottlieb: Ecole de New York” at Galerie Rive Droite, Paris, April 1959.
 Eclipse (1952), Threads of Theseus (1948), Totemic Figures (1948), Crimson Spinning (1959), and Polychromed Maze (1956).